-For tamariki under the age of 5 we recommend focusing on modelling good behaviours, particularly around screens and setting clear rules.
-Building safety awareness from a young age helps establish good patterns for life.
+For children under the age of 5 we recommend focusing on modelling good behaviours, particularly around screens and setting clear rules.
+Building safety awareness from a young age helps establish good patterns for life. eSafety has helpful advice for this younger age group.